aws-samples/amazon-textract-enhancer/README.md

 - The topic named `TextDetectionJobStatusTopic` adds lambda protocol subscription for `TextractPostProcessTextFunction`.

 ### 3.4.
 Textract service role
--In order to be able to publish job completion messages to specified SNS topic, Textract also needs to assume a role that has policies attahced, allowing publlish access to the respective topics.
+- In order to be able to publish job completion messages to specified SNS topic, Textract also needs to assume a role that has policies attahced, allowing publlish access to the respective topics.
 This service role needs to be created and the ARN passed to textract with the asynchronous job submission.
 <details>
 <summary>Following snippet shows the assume role policy document for the Textract service role (expand for details)</summary><p>